erl987/remoteweatheraccess/remote_weather_access/docs/sphinx/source/server.rst

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.If not, see <http://www.gnu.org/licenses/>
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>